Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

-From the summit, you will have views of the narrow River Dove twisting through the beautiful Upper Dove Valley of the Peak District.
+From the summit of Chrome Hill, there are beautiful views of the narrow River Dove twisting through the beautiful Upper Dove Valley of the Peak District.

-Here you will find all the walk details of this 4-mile route, including how to get to the start of the walk, information about the route and facilities on the walk, plus a detailed step by step guide of the walk.
+Here you will find all the walk details of this 4-mile route, including how to get to the start of the walk, route information, map, GPX file, plus a detailed step-by-step guide of the walk.

-There are also options included at the bottom if you want to extend the walk, including hiking up Parkhouse Hill too.
+There is the option to extend the walk, including hiking up Parkhouse Hill too – Read the 5-mile route here.

 Let me know in the comments if you’ve done this walk and what you think!